Clone or create the server directory

-To set up the PubChem MCP Server:
+To set up the PubChem MCP Server on your system:

 # Clone or create the server directory